sapcc/kubernetes-the-hard-way/docs/03-auth-configs.md

 EOF
 ```

-Distribute the bootstrap token file to each controller node:
+Distribute the bootstrap token file to each master node:

 ```
 scp token.csv 10.180.0.11:~/